-Gas-powered burners do need to be used with extreme caution as they do have a naked flame and if tipped over can cause a serious incident.
+Gas-powered burners should be used with extreme caution due to the presence of a naked flame.
+If tipped over, they can cause a serious incident.

-When using gas-powered outdoor heaters, make sure to them attached and secured to an area that is out of reach to smaller children.
+When using gas-powered outdoor heaters, ensure they are attached and secured in an area out of reach for small children.

-Gas outdoor heaters are the cheaper alternative to outdoor heating, but the cost of refills needs to be taken into account and the actual efficiency is quite poor.
+Gas outdoor heaters are a cheaper alternative to outdoor heating, but their cost of refills needs to be taken into account, and their efficiency is quite poor.

-When looking at gas vs electric for patio heaters, there are many variables to take into account other than just the fuel source.
+When looking at gas vs electric for patio heaters, there are many variables to consider other than just the fuel source.

-The use of outdoor heating is a great idea when entertaining guests in an evening, but before going out and buying one you need to take quite a lot of things into account.
+The use of outdoor heating is a great idea when entertaining guests in the evening, but before buying one, several factors should be considered.

 Make sure to check for power and weather conditions to protect your heater.